Spy Agencies Say Iraq War Worsens Terrorism Threat - New York Times

 Here are some key paragraphs:

 More than a dozen United States government officials and outside experts were interviewed for this article, and all spoke only on condition of anonymity because they were discussing a classified intelligence document.
 The officials included employees of several government agencies, and both supporters and critics of the Bush administration.
 All of those interviewed had either seen the final version of the document or participated in the creation of earlier drafts.
-These officials discussed some of the document’s general conclusions but not details, which remain highly classified.
+These officials discussed some of the documentÂs general conclusions but not details, which remain highly classified.So, therosyy interpretation of the impact of the U.S. invasion and occupation of Iraq is that is serving to inspire a new wave of Islamic radicalism?
+Match this National Intelligence Estimate with the recent assessment of the state of the U.S. Army and the likelihood that National Guard troops will have to be called for another round of active duty in order to try to ease strains on the regular Army and the picture that begins to emerge is that the invasion and occupation of Iraq are turning into the greatest foreign policy catastrophe in the history of this country.

 Officials with knowledge of the intelligence estimate said it avoided specific judgments about the likelihood that terrorists would once again strike on United States soil.
 The relationship between the Iraq war and terrorism, and the question of whether the United States is safer, have been subjects of persistent debate since the war began in 2003.